Wolfgang Zöller

-Wolfgang Zöller (born June 18, 1942, in Eisenbach, Germany) is a German politician, member of the Christian Social Union in Bavaria (CSU).
+Wolfgang Zöller (born June 18, 1942) is a German politician, member of the Christian Social Union in Bavaria (CSU).

 He was the Federal Government Commissioner for Patients' Affairs from 2009 to 2013 and had previously been deputy chairman of the CDU/CSU parliamentary group in the Bundestag since 2004.

-Biography
+Early life and education

 After completing his Mittlere Reife at the Staatliche Realschule Klingenberg, Zöller underwent an apprenticeship as a mechanic, which he completed with a skilled worker examination.
 Subsequently, he attended the Nuremberg Institute of Technology where he graduated as a Diploma Engineer in Mechanical Engineering (FH).
 Following further education as a safety engineer, from 1972 to 1990, he served as the chief safety engineer at AKZO in Obernburg am Main.